floragunncom/search-guard-docs/_content/_docs_kibana/kibana_installation.md

 elasticsearch.ssl.key: /path/to/your/client.key
 ```

 When these options are defined, Dashboards/Kibana will include the configured certificate in every request to OpenSearch/Elasticsearch.
-This happens in the backend and is not related to your browser’s configuration.
+This happens in the backend and is not related to the configuration of your browser.

 If the certificate is an admin certificate, this means that all actions from all users will be allowed, regardless of other authorization settings.
-While this may be useful in cases where you need complete admin access, it isn’t always clear what these configuration settings actually do and what their implications are.
+While this may be useful in cases where you need complete admin access, it isn’t always clear what these configuration settings actually do and their implications.

-Hence, in order to avoid elevating the user permissions by mistake, Search Guard will check if a certificate has been defined and, by default, switch its status to red.
+Hence, to avoid elevating the user permissions by mistake, Search Guard will check if a certificate has been defined and, by default, switch its status to red.

-You can override this behaviour explicitly by using the following option in your kibana.yml:
+You can override this behavior explicitly by using the following option in your kibana.yml:

 ```
 # Allow using a client certificate defined in elasticsearch.ssl.certificate